Exygy/frontend-assessment-live/README.md

-# Exygy Frontend Assessment Part 2
+# Exygy In Person Frontend Assessment

 This project was initialized with [Create React App](https://github.com/facebook/create-react-app) and Typescript.

-This repo is an implementation of [part 1](https://github.com/Exygy/frontend-assessment-part-1/blob/main/README.md) of our frontend assessment, which asked you to build a visual directory of housing listings.
-One additional feature has been added on top of what exists in part 1, which is pagination of the listings.
+This repo is an implementation of [part 1](https://github.com/Exygy/frontend-assessment-part-1/blob/main/README.md) of our frontend assessment, which asks candidates to build a visual directory of housing listings.
+One additional feature has been added on top of that assessment, which is pagination of the listings.

 The desired visual implementation of the new pagination feature can be found in [this Figma file](https://www.figma.com/file/mhBuGnbhoXYbbVhMkCsDqm/Frontend-Skills-Assessment-Part-2?node-id=0%3A1&t=7y3TtrYNnA6nNyxK-1).
 The password for file access is `may_the_force_be_with_you`.